 Key sources of funding are The Irish Government Department of Foreign Affairs and Trade; Emigrant Support Programme (ESP).
 We also receive income via contract services to social services departments providing support to young care leavers.
-Rents from tenants also contribute to our income in the region of £28,500 (2017: £39,000) per annum.
+Rents from tenants also contribute to our income in the region of £35,000 (2018; £28,500) per annum.
 Special one-off grants are also received from Trusts for new projects.

-The Board of Trustees are currently taking steps to identify alternative funding sources and new projects and a new fundraising strategy is being explored for 2018/19 and going forward.
-The Board is looking at redeveloping the site from which the charity is operating.
+The Board of Trustees are currently taking steps to identify alternative funding sources and new projects and a new fundraising strategy is being explored for 2019/20 and going forward.